brennan-igm/IGME-110/schedule.md

 {% include top.html id="week8" content=page.week8 %}

 We will not have class on Tuesday of this week, because it is a reading day.
-Make sure you do the readings and exercises before Thursday's class; I'll review the concepts on Thursday, but most of the class will be spent creating an initial layout for your web project.
+Make sure you do the readings before Thursday's class; I'll review the concepts on Thursday, but most of the class will be spent creating an initial layout for your web project.

 ### Thursday (10/17)